Hussla/Recipe-Ingredient-Catalogue/docs/MULTI_USER_IMPLEMENTATION.md

 - **Seamless Experience**: Automatic data persistence and intuitive workflows
 - **Scalable Architecture**: Foundation for future enhancements

-This implementation establishes the application as a professional-grade, multi-user recipe management system suitable for families, restaurants, or any organization requiring secure, personalized recipe management.
+This implementation establishes the application as a professional-grade, multi-user recipe management system suitable for families, restaurants, or any organization requiring secure, personalised recipe management.